 Closed Sunday and Monday

 Since 1948 the store has been a consignment shop and donations are also accepted.
-Merchandise includes: men’s, women’s and children’s clothing, jewelry, toys, books, sporting goods, linens, and small kitchen and other household items.
-We make sure all items are clean and workable.
+Merchandise includes: clothing for men, women, juniors, children, toddlers and infants; shoes; jewelry; linens; small kitchen and other household items.
+Everything we sell is clean and workable.
 All net proceeds go to support local charities.
-In times past we have also supported missions in Africa and the Philippines.
-We fill a need in the community by giving clothing and other items to people in need who come to us with letters from churches and organizations.
+We also provide free clothing and other items to people in need who come to us with letters from churches and organizations.

 Check us out!
-We have many unusual items and new things every day.
+We have many unusual items and new things arrive every day.

 Steering Committee Members:

 In 2006 the Thrift Shop was given The Lavender Award for Excellence by the Volunteer Center for exemplifying volunteerism at its best.
 (The Lavender Award for Excellence is given annually to a program, organization or agency in Erie County, Ohio that has shown exemplary use of volunteers to meet social needs of the community).